SeanningTatum/parsley-csv/README.md

-# Parsley CSV
+# Table to CSV

 A Rust command-line tool that converts SQL database dumps to CSV files.
-Parsley CSV parses SQL files containing `CREATE TABLE` and `INSERT` statements and extracts the data into separate CSV files for each table.
+Table to CSV parses SQL files containing `CREATE TABLE` and `INSERT` statements and extracts the data into separate CSV files for each table.

 ## Features

 - **SQL Parsing**: Automatically detects table schemas from `CREATE TABLE` statements
 - **Data Extraction**: Extracts data from `INSERT` statements and converts to CSV format
 - **Multiple Tables**: Handles databases with multiple tables, creating separate CSV files
+- **Date Filtering**: Filter rows by date range using `--date-filter` option
+- **Parallel Processing**: Fast multi-threaded CSV generation using Rayon
 - **Robust Value Parsing**: Properly handles quoted strings, escaped characters, and SQL functions like `replace()`
 - **Error Handling**: Comprehensive error handling with helpful error messages
 - **Cross-Platform**: Built with Rust for excellent performance and cross-platform compatibility